-Register the required licenses (product license, option license).
+Register the required licenses

-(The required licenses are the same as the one required when ExpressCluster X 3.0 is newly installed.
+(The required licenses are the same as the one required when ExpressCluster X 3.1 is newly installed.
 For further information on the licenses, see Chapter 4 "Registering the license")

 - G) Set Startup type of the following services to Automatic.

 - ExpressCluster

-- ExpressCluster Disk Agent

 - ExpressCluster Event

 - ExpressCluster Manager

 - ExpressCluster Old API Support

 - ExpressCluster Server

 - ExpressCluster Transaction

 - ExpressCluster Web Alert